hanabi/hanabi.github.io/Reference.md

 - *Baton Discards* are mostly useful for two main reasons:
   1) To better satisfy *Team Distribution Principle*.
 It makes sense to transfer a card out of a locked / almost locked hand to a player with an "empty" hand or a hand that only has one card clued in it.
   2) You want to protect your own chop.
 If you discard your chop, the team could be losing some high-value *one-away-from-playable* card.
 But if you transfer a card to someone else, it gives you something "safe" to do.

+### The Sarcastic Finesse

+- Imagine that in a 3-player game:
+  - Nothing is played on the stacks.
+  - Alice has an already-clued 2 in her hand.
+She has no idea what color 2 it is.
+  - Alice performs a *Finesse* by giving a red color *Play Clue* to a red 2 in Cathy's hand.
+  - Bob blind-plays red 1 from his *Finesse Position*.
+  - Normally, Cathy would think that she has the next red card, which is red 2, and play it.
+  - However, what if Alice actually has the red 2?
+In this situation, Cathy is expected to perform a *Sarcastic Discard*.
+- Doing a *Finesse* that potentially duplicates a card in this way is called a *Sarcastic Finesse*.
+Normally, potentially duplicating a card is bad - it violates *Good Touch Principle* and could lead to a clue being wasted.
+However, potentially duplicating a card with the *Sarcastic Finesse* is not bad because:
+  - In the best case, you get a "true" *Finesse* (a 2-for-1 or better).
+  - In the worst case, you get a 1-for-1 and full knowledge on a clued card in your own hand that was previously a mystery.

 ### The Certain Finesse & The Certain Discard